The Mennonite Centre in Molochansk, Ukraine

 5. Internally Displaced Persons: providing funds for food and medications for individuals in war-torn communities and assistance for IDP’s in Zaporizhzhia.

 The Friends of the Mennonite Centre in Ukraine (FOMCU) is a registered charity in Canada with a North American board of directors that provides direction, oversight and funds to the Mennonite Centre in Ukraine.
-Currently this board consists of Ben Stobbe (chair, BC), Dave Regehr (vice-chair, MB), Alvin Suderman (secretary, MB), George Dyck, (treasurer, ON), Dr. Art Friesen (BC), Linda Friesen, (ON), Ruth Derksen Siemens (BC), Anita Toews (Michigan), Mike Wilms (MB).
+Currently this board consists of Alvin Suderman (Chair, MB), Dave Regehr (Vice-chair, MB), George Dyck, (Treasurer, ON), Linda Friesen, (Communications, ON), Dr. Art Friesen (BC), Ruth Derksen Siemens (BC), Ben Stobbe (BC), Anita Toews (Michigan), Mike Wilms (MB).

 The Mennonite Centre in Molochansk is also a registered charity in Ukraine with its own Ukrainian board of directors that provides humanitarian aid primarily to individuals residing in former Mennonite villages in Southern Ukraine with funds from FOMCU.
 The Centre has a manager in Molochansk (Oksana Bratchenko) with several Ukrainian staff, and a Zaporizhzhia manager (Olga Rubel) directing projects in the city and rural communities of the former Chortitza and Yazokova Colonies.
 Canadian directors provide general oversight of the projects by being onsite in Ukraine several times a year, usually for 6 to 10 weeks at a time.